R-Lum/rxylib/README.md

 ## <span class="glyphicon glyphicon-euro"></span> Funding

-Between 2017-2019, the work of Sebastian Kreutzer as maintainer of the package was supported by LabEx LaScArBxSK (ANR - n.
+Between 2017-2019, the work of Sebastian Kreutzer as maintainer of the package was supported by LabEx LaScArBx (ANR - n.
 ANR-10-LABX-52).